Magnetizing Activity is one of the four activities (las bzhi) of Vajrayana deity yoga practice.

 Magnetizing activity attracts positive circumstances for the practitioner and for the sangha in general.
 Lamas often perform magnetizing rituals for Dharma centers to smooth the way and overcome obstacles for growth and development.
 When we wish to draw new members or attract students, magnetizing activities can be very helpful.

-Similarly, as individuals, if we lack resources, it may be difficult to practice or to make offerings, attend retreats and teachings, etc. When conditions are not conducive, we then make use of magnetizing activity to attract more conducive circumstances.
+Similarly, as individuals, if we lack resources, it may be difficult to practice or make offerings, attend retreats and teachings, etc. When conditions are not conducive, we then make use of magnetizing activity to attract more conducive circumstances.
 Naturally, we do this with altruistic motivation based on loving-kindness, compassion, and bodhicitta.

 As Phakchok Rinpoche explains here, we don’t have to do a lot of complicated things—simply chant this supplication prayer with trust and confidence.